The Volcanic Landscape of Timanfaya National Park

 THE PARK RESTAURANT AND THE HEAT TO BE FOUND BENEATH THE SURFACE OF THE EARTH

-The starting point for the coach tours through Timanfaya is the area around the car park and the restaurant in which meat is cooked by geothermal heat rising from a volcanic vent in the ground - a natural barbecue.
+The starting point for the coach tours through Timanfaya is the area around the car park, and a restaurant in which meat is cooked by geothermal heat rising from a volcanic vent in the ground - a natural barbecue.

 The restaurant - El Diablo - receives mixed reviews and doesn't offer a huge selection of meals, but visitors may like to try it just for the novelty of having one's food cooked in this way.